Nuclear-Liu/tutorials/java/Java Tutorials/collections/streams/reduction.md

 ```

-The groupingBy operation in this example takes two parameters, a classification function and an instance of Collector.
-The Collector parameter is called a downstream collector.
+The [`groupingBy`]() operation in this example takes two parameters, a classification function and an instance of `Collector`.
+The `Collector` parameter is called a _downstream collector_.
 This is a collector that the Java runtime applies to the results of another collector.
-Consequently, this groupingBy operation enables you to apply a collect method to the List values created by the groupingBy operator.
-This example applies the collector mapping, which applies the mapping function Person::getName to each element of the stream.
+Consequently, this `groupingBy` operation enables you to apply a `collect` method to the `List` values created by the `groupingBy` operator.
+This example applies the collector mapping, which applies the [`mapping`]() function `Person::getName` to each element of the stream.
 Consequently, the resulting stream consists of only the names of members.
 A pipeline that contains one or more downstream collectors, like this example, is called a multilevel reduction.

 The following example retrieves the total age of members of each gender: